 As said previously, DNP3 uses bits to send data, whereas Modbus uses verbose text.
 So, compared to Modbus, DNP3 can send more information across the network - and faster.
 Since you can send more data in smaller packets, DNP3 is a good option if you want to reduce your bandwidth usage.

-If you need to make a choice between these both protocols and want to ensure a higher level of efficiency for your network, then the DNP3 will be a better option.
+If you need to make a choice between these protocols and want to ensure a higher level of efficiency for your network, then the DNP3 will be a better option.

 Both Modbus and DNP3 can be used in successful SCADA systems.